» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Clinical Signs

-This hairless female rat presented with signs and symptoms of an enlarged abdomen and vaginal discharge.
+Presented with signs of an enlarged abdomen and vaginal discharge.

 Diagnosis